hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

 ![Free-text Entity English](assets/bot-builder-user-says/free_text_entity_en.png)

-Free-text entity tags can be added to Indic languages as well.
-We currently support 8 Indic languages (Hindi, Gujarati, Marathi, Tamil, Telugu, Kannada, Malayalam, Bengali)
+Free-text entity tags can be added only in English for now.

 ![Free-text Entity Hindi](assets/bot-builder-user-says/free_text_entity_hi.png)

-Entities such as person_name (Bob Marley, Nick Jonas, Mark Norman Sr.), content_name (Harry Potter, Matrix Reloaded, Bumble Bee, John Wick) have infinite number of possibilities that need to be added to the entity dictionary.
+Entities such as
+1. person_name (Bob Marley, Nick Jonas, Mark Norman Sr.)
+2. content_name (Harry Potter, Matrix Reloaded, Bumble Bee, John Wick)

+have infinite number of possibilities that need to be added to the entity dictionary.
 Free-text entities will help you tackle such scenarios by not making it a content heavy task.

 #### **How does it work?**

+1. Define a category of terms as an entity (content).
+   - While defining your entity make sure that it comprises of names of some type of objects.
+   - Free-text entities was buit to extract names of things, in other words nouns(proper and common).
+   - It doesn't work on phrase detection tasks like extracting `set up a reminder` from `I want to set up a reminder`
-First, you define a category of terms as an entity (content).
-Next, you go to the Entity Patterns section of the node, add user says variations, find any mentions of the entity in the utterance, and add a tag.
+2. You go to the Entity Patterns section of the node, add user says variations.
+3. Find any mentions of the entity in the utterance, and add a tag.

 ![Free-text Entity - Add Tag](assets/bot-builder-user-says/free_text_entity_add_tag.png)